patricknevindwyer/otterball/TASKS.md

 - [ ] DebugShell needs to use Theme settings for Font and FontSize
 - [ ] Grow/shrink font size (readability/projector mode?)
 - [ ] VCS aware (file changes out from under us)

+# Bugs

+- [ ] Single line file has no line numbers in gutter
+- [ ] Lines seem to be missing lines at end when they are new lines